lukmanr/CLVPipelines/README.md

 ## Running the pipelines using Kubeflow Pipelines UI

 ### Downloading the sample dataset
 The pipelines expect source training and scoring data with the below schema.
-Refer to previous articles of CLV series to understand in more detail feature engineering and modelling techniques used in developing Customer Lifetime Value models.
+Refer to previous articles in CLV series to understand in more detail feature engineering and modelling techniques used in developing Customer Lifetime Value models.

 | Field | Type |
 |-------|------|